SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Toggles radial mirror mode.
-Same as Standard but root moves to your opposite on the XZ axis.
+Toggles a radial mirror mode clone.
+Same as Standard but root moves to your opposite on the XZ plane.

 </details>